How To Make a Test Tube Setup - Ant Keeping Basics

 Recycling The Test Tube

-In the event you mess up or need to retrieve the cotton plug inside the test tube, you can take it out by using a pair of long tweezers, the ones commonly used in fish tank setups.
+In the event you mess up or need to retrieve the cotton plug inside the test tube, you can take it out by using a pair of long tweezers, the kind commonly used in fish tank setups.

 Covering The Test Tube